PulkitBxtra/MYM-Hackathon/README.md

 ## Step 2: Logging In

-1. Enter the provided username: `MYM-Temp`.
+1. Enter the provided username.
-2. Enter the provided password: `MYM-Temp`.
+2. Enter the provided password.
 3. Click the "Login" button to proceed.

 ## Step 3: Downloading the VPN Client